Shifting Spaces: Understanding Land Use and Zoning Adaptations for the Autonomous and Shared Mobility Era

 Transportation Technologies:

 1. This project will deliver a report summarizing the potential impacts of AVs and shared mobility on land use.
-This will include a literature review, GIS case study city analysis, a discussion of results, and zoning recommendations.
+This will include a literature review, GIS case study city analysis, a discussion of results, and identified potential zoning changes.

 3. Data Sharing of GIS-based analysis on Mobility COE website (as allowed by data providers)